jschneier/django-storages/docs/backends/amazon-S3.rst

 ``AWS_SECRET_ACCESS_KEY``
     Your Amazon Web Services secret access key, as a string.

+      Note that if AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY are not set, boto internally looks up iam credentials.

 ``AWS_STORAGE_BUCKET_NAME``
     Your Amazon Web Services storage bucket name, as a string.